 I am very proud of the fact that the Cal State System issued degrees to more than 100,000 Californians last year.
 About 60% of these graduates were the first in their family to graduate from college.
 I support a merit-based admission policy for our public higher education institutions.
 We need to make it a priority to support our public universities, as they are making a difference for so many.

 Tobacco is addictive and deadly.
 Every citizen has the right to live, work and recreate in a smoke-free environment.
 As a state, we should do everything we can to prevent minors from having access to tobacco products.

 I have not accepted and will not accept campaign contributions from tobacco companies.

 The national Affordable Care Act is being implemented in our state with hundreds of thousands of Californians getting access to care.
-It is an important state initiative and its implementation requires careful oversight.
+It is an important state initiative and its implementation requires careful oversight and support.

 Mental health is an oft-neglected branch of the health-care system.
 "Laura's Law" allows families to get mental health treatment help for their loved ones, with a court order, if necessary.
 I support implementation of Laura's Law in Contra Costa County and statewide in other jurisdictions that choose to adopt it.

 I voted for legislation to support end-of-life options for mentally competent, terminally ill adults.
 It contains safeguards to ensure that the exercise of the patient’s right to self-determination is voluntary, informed and not misused by family members or health care providers.
 People should be able to bring about a peaceful end-of-life in the most comfortable manner possible.

 I support every woman’s right to safe and legal abortion under the terms set out in the Roe vs. Wade decision.
 I support public funding for abortion services for low-income women.
 I oppose targeted restrictions on abortion access, including to teenagers.